Student Taster Online

 - Get ahead in selection for our Training Programme

-Get vital experience of teaching and leadership while you explore your career options - it could be the ticket to your first job.
+Get teaching experience while exploring career options - it could be the ticket to your first job.

 Gain skills that’ll stand out

-Communication, presentation, leadership... these are just some of the skills you’ll hone during this course.
+Communication, presentation, leadership - these are just some of the skills you’ll hone during this course.
 Not only are they needed for teaching, employers everywhere are desperate for them.
-What’s more, they’ll prepare you for future Teach First experiences, such as internships, campus representative roles and the Training Programme.
+What’s more, they’ll prepare you for future Teach First experiences.

 Boost your CV in just two days